History of Alexander: Vulgate Tradition

 For much of antiquity Cleitarchus' work was the main secondary source that scholars wishing to create works about the Alexandrian Period utilized, resulting in a body of works described as in the Vulgate Tradition, with the work itself being referred to as The Vulgate.
 These notably include the works of Diodorus in his Bibliotheca historica, and Quintus Curtius Rufus with his Historiae Alexandri Magni, but also Sisenna and Justin (historian), alongside numerous less notable or otherwise forgotten figures.

 The Vulgate Tradition itself is that of the popular narrative, typically critical of Alexander, in juxtaposition to the narratives presented in less critical accounts, such as those of Arrian.
 It has been criticized along with the History itself for dramatizing Alexander, focusing on the lurid details and negative aspects.
 Conversely, it has been commended for not whitewashing Alexander's life, and including these negative details that other historians have omitted.

+Synopsis

+The History of Alexander is divided into thirteen books with Book One starting with Alexander's birth and Book Thirteen ending with Alexander's death.

+Book One (336BC-335BC)

+Alexander was born in 356 and was able to claim ancestry to Heracles through his father whilst claiming Aecid ancestry from his mother.
+Following the assassination of his father Philip in 336, he assumes control of the Macedonian kingdom and consolidates his power whilst other Greek city-states tried to usurp his position.
+This is achieved through diplomacy, gifts, and warfare.
+Following his uniting of the city-states, Alexander begins campaigning in Thrace, but has to turn back around when a number of city-states, particularly Thebes, rebel in his absence.
+He besieges the Theban fort, the Cadmeia, and after three days, Alexander attacks the fort.
+The battle results in a Theban defeat, and their city is looted, razed, and has the citizens sold into slavery.